 Modules

-• Different approaches towards the concept of translation
+• Different approaches to the concept of translation

 • Types and modes of translation